Pynchyn History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Pynchyn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pynchyn family to the New World and Oceana
+Migration of the Pynchyn family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Pynchyn family to immigrate North America: William Pynchon, who came to in Massachusetts in 1630 with his wife Anne and their four children; Thomas Pinchen, who settled in Barbados in 1663; Michael Pinchard settled in Louisiana in 1719.